dullhunk/book/careers-lab/cv-errors.md

 # Debugging your CV / Résumé

 This guide is based on common bugs we've seen in the School of Computer Science with students CVs (aka Résumés) in the CV Bank at the University of Manchester.
 If you've had your CV assessed and it is covered in red ink, please don't take it personally.
-Most undergraduate CVs are version 0.1 (beta release) and there are still many chances to debug it and make it better.
+Most undergraduate CVs are a version 0.1 (beta release) and there are still many chances to debug it and make it better.
 Find out more at http://www.careers.manchester.ac.uk/applicationsinterviews/cv/ and http://man.ac.uk/6Ef90a

 ## Education (ED)